-She specifically claimed racial abuse from her ballet mistress, who she said forced her to wear white makeup in a production of Swan Lake, to “blend in”.
-She claims the same teacher refused to give her a white veil for a performance of La Bayadère and said: “I can’t give you one: The veil is white and you’re Black.”
+She specifically claimed racial abuse from her ballet mistress, who she said had forced her to wear white makeup in a production of Swan Lake, to “blend in”.
+She claimed the same teacher refused to give her a white veil for a performance of La Bayadère and said: “I can’t give you one: The veil is white and you’re Black.”

-Several anonymous dancers have since backed up her account.
+Several anonymous dancers backed up her account.

 Lopes Gomes, who trained in Marseille and at the Bolshoi Ballet Academy and previously danced for the Ballet de l’Opéra de Nice, said she felt pride on joining in 2018.
 “It was the fulfilment of a childhood dream,” she told The Guardian.

-She said her position, as the company’s first Black female dancer, made her “happy that I had the chance to show other young black girls that they could do the same.”
+She said her position, as the company’s first Black female dancer, made her “happy that I had the chance to show other young Black girls that they could do the same.”

 “There is still this idea in the ballet world that you have to suffer to make it.
 We – the younger generation – can’t accept that anymore.
 Ballet must reflect society.
 I don’t want to be abused just to be able to dance.
 I want to be happy in my life, not just when I step onstage.”

 Lopes Gomes was told in October that her contract, due to expire in July 2021, would not be renewed due to the COVID-19 crisis.
-She has objected to the reasoning, saying “I know I was fired because I’m Black.
+She objected to the reasoning, saying “I know I was fired because I’m Black.
 From the beginning, I didn’t stand a chance.”